-M.S. or equivalent in operations research, engineering, the physical sciences, mathematics or a related scientific/technical discipline.
-Minimum of 10 years experience in DoD or U.S. government operational / strategic planning, focusing on National Security Analysis.
+M.S. or equivalent in the physical sciences, mathematics, operations research, economics, quantitative policy, or a related quantitative, scientific, or technical discipline.
+Minimum of 10 years experience in DoD or U.S. government applying analytic techniques to address operational or strategic issues.
 Superb oral and written communications skills; ability to articulate complex issues to senior decision makers.
-Solid grasp of National Security Strategy and issues.
+Solid grasp of National Security Strategy and strategic issues.
 Experience using a variety of analytic techniques to address these issues.
-Experience consulting to a Service or joint command in conducting rigorous research and studies.
+Experience advising to a Service or joint command in conducting rigorous research and studies.

 Benefits: APL offers a comprehensive benefits package including a liberal vacation plan, a matching retirement program, significant educational assistance, a scholarship tuition program for staff with dependents, and competitive salaries commensurate with skills and experience.
 For more information about our organization, please visit our web site at www.jhuapl.edu.

 Equal Employment Opportunity: Johns Hopkins University/Applied Physics Laboratory (APL) is an Equal Opportunity/Affirmative Action employer that complies with Title IX of the Education Amendments Acts of 1972, as well as other applicable laws.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, or protected Veteran status.